terzeron/CartoonSplit/README.md

 The '-n' option specifies the maximum number of splitted sub images.
 The '-b' option specifies the width of split band.
 The '-m' option specifies the marginal size which can be ignored.
+The '-c' option specifies the background color.
-The '-r' option is obsoleted for the PIL library functionality.
+The '-t' option specifies the differential threshold.

  > $ merge.py newimagefile subimagefile1 subimagefile2 ...